jsona/jsona/guide/src/cli.md

 #### Options

-Formatter options are read from the [configuration file](./configuration.md#configuration-file), on top of that it is possible to specify overrides via the `--option` flag:
+Please check [formatter options](./config.md#formatter-options) for more details, it is possible to specify overrides via the `--option` flag:

 ```sh
 jsona fmt --option trailing_comma=true foo.jsona